reo420/RemoteCMD/README.md

 # RemoteCMD

+# I DO NOT CONDOME THE USAGE OF THIS, USE IT AT YOUR OWN RISK!

 A backdoor which is similar to Meterpreter.

 This is a very useful backdoor, it is actually a reverse shell.